dfirebaugh/bbook/docs/src/wasm.md

 # WASM Embedding

 > note: currently only golang wasm files are supported.
-However, you may be able to get this to work if you provide the necessary glue code
+However, if you are compiling to wasm from another language, you may be able to get this to work if you provide the necessary glue code

 ```markdown
 <go-wasm-canvas